Frequently Asked Questions

 revised April 16, 2019

 - How do I register?

 Only one party (8 person maximum) may register per lockhouse per stay.
 There is a three-night maximum stay.
-The fee is the same regardless of the number in your party.
 The person registering is considered the group leader and must remain with the group at all times.

 The Trust does not keep a wait list.